mpsmonk/wurm-mods/README.md

 Or you can active hand on any item and select "reward" then you will see message window for more comfortable creating reward /rewardlist - for looking all exists rewards

+Reward mod v2 WU
+Do somethink like v1, but adding auxiliary data fields and support only question window

 Bids mod WU
 Mod for holding draws for players.
 Supports the following commands: